FreskyZ/fine/docs/database.md

 - log connections by log_connections = 'authorization, setup_durations'
   and log disconnections by log_disconnections = on
 - other what-to-log configuration items default values should be good, I guess
-- TODO maybe need to remove old logs by external tools or in backup schedule

 ### Write Ahead Logs